Same-sex marriage (SSM) and domestic partnerships

 - 2013-NOV: Oregon United for Marriage has collected

 almost enough signatures to place a citizen initiative on the 2014-NOV ballot to legalize SSM in the state.
 A separate part of the initiative would guarantee clergy, congregations, and denominations the right to discriminate against same-sex couples with impunity if they wish to refuse to solemnize their marriages.
-The latter part of the initiative is redundent because the right of clergy and religious groups to discriminate against any couple according to the faith group's rules for any reason is already guaranteed by the First Amendment to the U.S. Constitution.
-Clergy have been refusing to marry couples for vairious racial, religious, gender, sexual orientation, gender identity, and other reasons without interference from the government for centuries.
+The latter part of the initiative is redundant because the right of clergy and religious groups to discriminate against any couple according to the faith group's rules is already guaranteed by the First Amendment to the U.S. Constitution.
+Clergy have been refusing to marry couples for various racial, religious, gender, sexual orientation, gender identity, disability, and other reasons without interference from the government for centuries.
 However, many conservative Christians are unconvinced of the Constitution's protection.
 Adding the second part would increase the certainty that the initiative would be passed.

 Duncan Sennett, 13, gave his Bar Mitzvah speech at a reform Jewish congregation Oregon.
 He discussed the many redefinitions of marriage between the time that the Torah was written and now.
 It was posted to You Tube and went viral, with over 194,000 views by 2014-APR-03.
 1